-How to Determine if It’s Time to Replace Your Heating System
+How to Determine if It’s Time for a New Heating System

 Electric and gas heating has been around since the early 1800s but only took a strong hold in the United States in the early 1900s.
 Today, more than 100 years later, 85 percent of households use central heating equipment such as thermostats that directly connect to the furnace.
 However, like most home equipment, your furnace needs to be replaced from time to time.
 If you are experiencing problems and aren’t sure if you need a replacement, consider the following.